mojones/dfd_jupyter_test/_pages/book.md

 You may have already encountered this.
 If you look at the matplotlib website, it's clear that it's a powerful charting tool - but looking at the tutorial can be daunting.
 The same goes for pandas: it can carry out almost any type of data manipulation, but that same power makes it hard to get to grips with.

+<br/><br/><br/>
 ---
+<br/><br/><br/>

-Happily, learning to use Python effectively for data exploration is a superpower that you can learn.
+Happily, learning to use Python effectively for data exploration is **a superpower that you can learn**.
 With a basic knowledge of Python, pandas (for data manipulation) and seaborn (for data visualization) you'll be able to understand complex datasets quickly and mine them for insight.

-You'll be able to make beautiful, informative charts for posters, papers and presentations, and rapidly update them to reflect new data or test new hypotheses.
+You'll be able to make **beautiful, informative charts** for posters, papers and presentations, and rapidly update them to reflect new data or test new hypotheses.

 And you'll be able to quickly make sense of datasets from other projects - millions of rows of data will no longer be a scary prospect!